Watching FS2 (Fox Sports 2) without a cable tv subscription is pretty easy.

 Right now, Sling TV is the cheapest way to stream FS2 without a cable or satellite subscription.
 You can check the latest offer Sling TV is making to new and returning customers.

-The Sling Blue package includes FS2, and 41 other channels for $40 per month.
+The Sling Blue package requires adding the Sports Extra bundle, which includes FS2 as part of a 15 channel add-on.
+The Blue plan has 41 other channels for $40 per month.
 Subscribers get 50 hours of Cloud DVR.
 A Sling subscription also lets you activate the FOX Sports app, which carries some games in 4K resolution.

 When you sign up for Sling TV, there are no contracts, or extra fees like cable TV.